yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ysql-sqlalchemy.md

 ---
-title: Use Python and SQLAlchemy to build a YugabyteDB application
+title: Build a Python application that uses YSQL and SQLAlchemy
-headerTitle: Build a Python app
+headerTitle: Build a Python application
 linkTitle: Build a Python app
 description: Use Python and SQLAlchemy to build a YugabyteDB e-commerce application.
 menu: